depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 Forwarding is a mechanism to include context providers as "part of the broker".
 An example always makes it easier to explain/understand:
 1. Context Provider CP-1 informs the broker that it knows about the entity XXX, with attributes A1, A2, ...
    This is done by sending a Registration request to the broker.
-   The registration request contains infoirmation about the entities and attributes, and, importantly, the IP, port and URL-PATH to use to contact the context provider.
+   The registration request contains information about the entities and attributes, and, importantly, the IP, port and URL-PATH to use to contact the context provider.
 2. A query for entity E13, attributes A1-A12 enters the broker.
    The broker looks at its current registrations, and sees that the registration for CP-1 matches what the query is asking for, so:
 3. The broker forwards the initial request to CP-1 and waits for CP-1 to answer.
 4. Once the answer from CP-1 has arrived, the broker merges the response from CP-1 with what the broker found in its local database and:
-5. The broker respons to the initial request with the merged results from the broker itself and the response from CP-1
+5. The broker responds to the initial request with the merged results from the broker itself and the response from CP-1

-That was for retrieval pf entities.
+That was for retrieval of entities.
 Updating of entities works pretty much the same way.

 Now, for forwarding NGSi-LD requests in Orion-LD. please see the proper documentation of Orion and imagine the attribute names and entity types to be expanded/compacted according to the context.